chinmayparkar/Batch-Processing-Analytics-Platform-using-GCP/README.md

 1. Creating a Compute Engine VM instance on GCP Cloud Console
 2. Installing Jupyter Notebook for Data processing
 3. Creating a Cloud Storage Bucket for storing pre-processed and cleaned data.
+4. Installing GCS Fuse for mounting your Cloud Storage Bucket to your VM instance
-4. Create an IAM service account for your python account to perform operations on Cloud Storage Bucket
+5. Create an IAM service account for your python account to perform operations on Cloud Storage Bucket
-5. Creating Database and Tables in BigQuery for storing processed data.
+6. Creating Database and Tables in BigQuery for storing processed data.
-6. Using Dataflow runner for Extract, Transform and Load into Google Bigquery.
+7. Using Dataflow runner for Extract, Transform and Load into Google Bigquery.
-7. Visualization using Google DataStudio or ModeAnalytics.
+8. Visualization using Google DataStudio or ModeAnalytics.

 # Let's Begin!